 After you know your cause, it’s time to find a charity worth your money.
-You could do a Google search, but you are better off going to a dedicated site like Charity Navigator or GuideStar.

 Avoid being duped by charity scams by double-checking any charity’s credentials through Charity Navigator, GuideStar or Give.org, which is run by the Better Business Bureau.
 All three are dedicated to vetting nonprofits.

 3. Watch out for excessive administrative expenses

 Next, even if your charity is legitimate, that doesn’t mean your money will be used wisely.
-Before you donate to Kids Wish Network – dubbed America’s worst charity by one report – you probably should know it spends less than 3 percent of its money on actually granting kids’ wishes.
+Before you donate to Kids Wish Network – dubbed America’s worst charity by one report – you probably should know it spends less than 3 percent of its money on granting kids’ wishes.

-According to the BBB Wise Giving Alliance standards, a charitable organization should spend at least 65 percent of its money on program expenses – that is, activities directly related to its cause.
+According to the BBB Wise Giving Alliance standards, a charitable organization should spend at least 65 percent of its money on program expenses, that is, activities directly related to its cause.
 While 65 percent may be the bare minimum, you can find many charities that go above and beyond.
 For example, consider Feeding America, which spends a whopping 97.9 percent of its budget on program expenses.